|

 There are much greater forces of attraction between the particles in a liquid compared to

-gases, but not quite as much as in solids.
+gases, but not quite as much as in solids and the particles are

-more frequently collisions with each other than in gases due to
+collide more frequently with each other than in gases due to

 With increase in temperature, the particles